Look in detail at the questions you are asking. Some of them may now be redundant or irrelevant and need to be removed. Particularly look out for:

 The timing of your engagement survey is critical to getting a good response rate.
 If you usually do an annual survey, also consider:

-- Would it be better to run the survey more frequently than once a year?
+- Would it be better done more frequently than once a year?

 - Would shorter, more frequent surveys be better for the rhythm of your business?